 As a student, resident, fellow, researcher or other learner at Johns Hopkins, you can take advantage of many resources to help you get around, get help, get something to eat and stay safe.

-Here are some useful links for managing your day-to-day life on the School of Medicine campus.
+Here are some useful links for managing your day-to-day life on the School of Medicine East Baltimore campus.

-For more information about the groups, please contact the Graduate Student Association or the Medical Student Senate at firstname.lastname@example.org.
+Stay up to date using the Student Information System (SIS).
 There may be opportunities for you to be reimbursed for expenses you incur in support of student group activities, community service activities, etc.; please review the student reimbursement guideline to help you with this process.

 Interested in community involvement?